Music and Destiny

 Indeed, when it comes to destiny and fate, we seem to know nothing.
 For a man could wake up one morning, head out and get struck by lightning (doubt those people who died by lighting ever envisaged that that could happen in their locality talk more of happening to them) or switch on the TV and realize that he is the winner of the lottery.

-Destiny explains quite a number of earthly scenarios; it explains why love triumphs in overbearing circumstances and for Chaka Khan the multiple Grammy award winners and widely acclaimed queen of funk, it was the only explanation for her love life.
+Destiny explains quite a number of earthly scenarios; it explains why love triumphs in overbearing circumstances and for Chaka Khan the multiple Grammy award winner and widely acclaimed queen of funk, it was the only explanation for her love life.
 It was why she found love in her uncharacteristically lonely life;

 ‘When you walked into my lonely life tonight I saw my destiny, I saw eternity tonight And the moment I held you I knew it What we do is decided before we do it Fate, this could only be Fate, I never thought I’d believe in Fate, now I understand It’s part of the plan I was meant to be your woman.’